-Once the Autopilot deployment profile has created, we can “group” the devices assigned to “Sales Team Profile” dynamically based on following Azure AD attribute :-
+Once the Autopilot deployment profile has been created, we can “group” the devices assigned to “Sales Team Profile” dynamically based on the following Azure AD attribute:-

 - Navigate via Azure Portal -> Azure Active Directory -> Groups – All Groups –>

 - Enter Group Name “Sales Team AutoPilot Group” (any name is fine)